mongodb/docs/source/core/replication.rst

 Non-Voting Nodes
 ~~~~~~~~~~~~~~~~

-A replica set may contain as many as 12 nodes; however only 7 nodes
+A replica set may contain as many as 12 nodes; however, only 7 nodes
-will be allowed to vote.
+can vote in elections.
 This means that if you want a replica set
 with more than 7 nodes, then you'll have to disable voting on the
 excess nodes by settings the `votes` key to 0.

-TODO: link whatever config docs will exist on this.
+TODO link whatever config docs will exist on this.

 To disable a
 node's ability to vote in :ref:`elections <replica-set-elections>` use